 External approver: not always available, depending on whether the approval process involves external parties (clients, vendors, sponsors, etc.)

 However, ensuring effective collaboration between the three parties can be easier said than done.
 It's crucial to avoid the misconception that the approval process is a separate workflow that is solely needed to finish the organization's task or workflow.
-Instead, the approval process should be considered a crucial part of the organization's overall workflow.
+Instead, the approval process should be considered a crucial part of the organization's overall business process workflow.

 While different approval processes can vary, all proper approval processes must include the following elements:

 Deliverable: the item that needed to be approved by the approver.
 This can be a document, product, artwork, video, invoice, and so on.